brijdaniel/RR-backend/NETWORK_API_DOCUMENTATION.md

 **Key Changes:**
 - `regret_index`: Now returns actual score from latest checklist (not calculated)
 - `checklist_created_at`: Latest checklist creation time (not filtered by today)
+- `allow_networking`: Shows if user allows others to follow them
 - Users without checklists are excluded from the response
 - Frontend handles all date filtering and logic